A logo showing the text blog.marcnuri.com

 Setting up an STDIO transport client

 The STDIO transport is ideal for command-line tools and direct integrations.
-It allows communication with an MCP server that's run as a subprocess of your application.
+It allows communication with an MCP server running as a subprocess of your application.
 This approach is particularly useful for local execution which is convenient for agents that perform tasks on the same machine where the server is running.

 The following code snippet demonstrates how to set up an STDIO transport client: